2000 Buffalo Bills season

 The 2000 Buffalo Bills season was the team's 41st and 31st as part of the National Football League.
 The Bills total offense ranked 9th in the league and their total defense ranked 3rd in the league.
-The 2000 season was the first since the 1987 season that long-time Bills players Bruce Smith, Andre Reed and Thurman Thomas were not on the team together, as all were released just days after the Bills were eliminated from the 1999 playoffs.
+The 2000 season was the first since the 1987 season that long-time Bills players Bruce Smith, Andre Reed and Thurman Thomas were not on the team together, as all three were released just days after the Bills were eliminated from the 1999 playoffs.
 Smith and Reed signed with the Redskins, while Thomas signed with the Dolphins.
 The Buffalo Bills finished in fourth place in the AFC East and finished the National Football League's 2000 season with a record of 8 wins and 8 losses.
 Though the Bills were 7–4 after eleven games, they lost their next four in a row, only avoiding a losing season in the final game of the year.

 The 2000 season marked a turning point in Buffalo's history.
 From 2000 until 2016, the Bills would fail to make the playoffs, a streak that would end in 2017.
-After the 2000 season ended, general manager John Butler was fired on December 19.
+Before the 2000 season ended, general manager John Butler was fired on December 19.
 He ended up taking the same position with the San Diego Chargers.

 Quarterback controversy

 Doug Flutie led the Bills to a 10–5 record in 1999 but, in a controversial decision, was replaced by Rob Johnson for the playoffs by coach Wade Phillips, who later said he was ordered to do so by Bills owner Ralph Wilson.
-The Bills lost 22–16 to the eventual AFC champion Tennessee Titans in a game that has become known as the Music City Miracle, where the Titans scored on the penultimate play of the game—a kickoff return following the Bills' apparent game-clinching field goal with 16 seconds left.
+The Bills lost, 22–16 to the eventual AFC champion Tennessee Titans in a game that has become known as the Music City Miracle, where the Titans scored on the penultimate play of the game—a kickoff return following the Bills' apparent game-clinching field goal with 16 seconds left.
 After the season ended, Flutie was named the Bills' backup and only played late in games or when Johnson was injured; the two split playing time in seven games.
-Despite getting his chances in December to help the team, Flutie was unable to get the team key wins in December, sealing his fate as a casualty to a roster cut.
-Flutie would be released at the end of the 2000 season and Johnson would spend an injury-plagued 2001 season with the Bills before also being released.
+Despite posting a 4–1 record, Flutie was released at the end of the 2000 season.
+Johnson would spend an injury-plagued 2001 season with the Bills before also being released.